-From 1 January 2018, the Group assesses on a forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost and FVOCI.
+The Group assesses on a forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost and FVOCI.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.

 Trade receivables